 We heard from our shareholders that they were concerned about duplicative metrics used in the short- and long-term incentive programs.
 Several of our shareholders also wanted to understand better the unique multi-phased design of the 2021 CEO Supplemental Award and requested to see updates in our proxy disclosure on its vesting status.
 In 2022, the Compensation Committee implemented several changes to PENN's compensation program in response to these requests, which we believe further strengthens alignment of our executive compensation program with the interests of our shareholders.
-Consistent with our stock price performance since the issuance of the 2021 CEO Supplemental Award, the rigor of the performance hurdles under the 2021 CEO Supplemental Award has significantly increased and the outcome of the award remains uncertain.
+Consistent with our stock price performance since the issuance of the 2021 CEO Supplemental Award, the rigor of the performance hurdles under the 2021 CEO Supplemental Award remains uncertain.
 We encourage you to review the following Compensation Discussion and Analysis (the "CD&A") section of this proxy statement for additional details.